Franzzzzzzzz/NDDEM/src/Dem/InputFileCommand.md

   - `file filename.json`: load a mesh file in json format. (in development)
   - `translate X0 X1 ...
 XN`: translate all the meshes by the given vector
   - `rotate X00 X01 ...
 X0N X10 ...
 XNN`: rotate all the meshes by the given rotation vector.
 Center of rotation is the mesh origin (first point)
+  - `erase ID`: erase the mesh with the given ID
   - `export filename.json`: write all the current meshes in a json file

 - `dumps filename [VTK|NETCDF|XML|XMLbase64|CSV|CSVA|CONTACTFORCES|WALLFORCE] with N [cf. below ...]`: select dump format and output fiels, the last 4 formats are plain text. `N` is how many fields output follow, which will be in the output dumped file.
 Note that not all fields are available for all formats.
 Field can include: